 Georg Óskar (b.1985, Iceland) currently works and lives in Oslo, Norway.
 He graduated with a Diploma in Fine Arts from Akureyri School of visual arts in 2009 and subsequently obtained his MFA from the Faculty of Fine Art, Music and Design in Bergen, Norway, in 2016.
-Since then, Oskar has exhibited internationally in various countries, including Spain, Germany, China, Switzerland, Norway and Iceland, to name a few.
+Since then, Oskar has exhibited internationally in various countries, including United States, Spain, Germany, China, Switzerland, Norway and Iceland, to name a few.

 Fundamentally, his practice is regarded as a visual diary of his personal observations of the mundane, specifically in nature and people.
 His works are composed in a unique manner to allow multiple entry points for viewers, prompting them to reflect on the complexities of contemporary life.